kontist/kontist.github.io/SDK.markdown

 We provide you with a NPM package for NodeJS + Browser, please [see GitHub for details](https://github.com/kontist/sdk).

-## Using the SDK
+## Setup

 Please install the SDK via `npm install @kontist/client --save`.
-Depending on your application you can then either import it with
+Depending on your application type you can then either import it with

 ```typescript
 import { Client } from "@kontist/client";